HumanCellAtlas/secondary-analysis/dashboards/readme.md

 - **Give permission to the Grafana Data Source**

-    In order to let Grafana fetch data from the Google Cloud projects, you need to give the grafana service account `Monitoring Viewer` permissions to that Google Project.
-A typical Grafana service account email will look like:
+    In order to let Grafana fetch data from the Google Cloud projects, you need to give the grafana service account `Monitoring Viewer` permissions to that Google Project. (_Note that the grafana service account should already exist in another dcp google project and it just has to be given the right level of permissions to whichever project you want to connect._) A typical Grafana service account email will look like:
-    `grafana-datasource@XXX.iam.gserviceaccount.com`, contact the DCP OPS team to get the specific account name.
+    `grafana-datasource@YYY.iam.gserviceaccount.com`, contact the DCP OPS team to get the specific account name.
     In order to give it `Monitoring Viewer` permission, go to GCloud console and `ADD` the member through `IAM & admin` -> `IAM` section from the side bar.